 But sometimes even with this extra practice, kids may still

-struggle with reading.
+.
 Struggling with reading can be a sign of

-dyslexia.
+.
 It’s not uncommon for

-signs of dyslexia to become more noticeable around this age.
+to become more noticeable around this age.
 Having dyslexia doesn’t mean kids aren’t smart.
 But they do need extra help and support to get better at reading.

 If your child’s reading doesn’t seem to improve, take notes on what you’re seeing.
 For instance, if your child avoids reading or gets easily frustrated by it, jot that down.

 You can also talk to your child’s teacher about your concerns, and ask what the teacher is seeing in the classroom.
 The teacher might recommend strategies or suggest other steps you can take to

 help your child with reading

 next steps if you’re concerned your child has dyslexia